detectivekaktus/jcon/README.md

 To compile the library from source, you need to have *GNU Make* tool installed on your computer, as well as a C compiler that supports C99 standard.

+The project relies on my own header-only library `c-extended`.
+You don't need to install anything.

 **Dynamic library**
 ```console
 make